Sz593/PPA_Notes/README.md

-# PPA_Notes
+# PPA Notes

 Data science group notes for PPA.
+New notes will be posted here as we progress through content.